Ford Torino: 1970

 To add to this extensive line-up, the Falcon name was added mid-year as a new entry-level intermediate.
 The Ford Falcon compact model continued for the first half of the 1970 model year, but was discontinued as it could not meet new federal standards that came into effect on January 1, 1970.
 As a result, the Falcon model name was used as the new price leader for the intermediate line.
 The 1970½ Falcon was available as a 2-door and 4-door sedan, and 4-door station wagon.
 These were the lowest priced intermediate models with less standard features than the Fairlane 500s.
 The Falcon was the only intermediate that used a rubber floor instead of carpet, and was the only series that offered a pillared 2-door sedan.
 Also introduced mid-year was a Torino 2-door SportsRoof model, which was marketed as a low price alternative to the GT.
 With the above mid-year additions, the Ford intermediate line-up consisted of 17 separate models.

-The new body for 1970 added inches and pounds to the Torino resulting in stretching the chassis used in 1968–69.
-All cars grew by about 5 in in length, and now rode on a longer 117 in wheelbase (station wagons used a 114 in wheelbase).
+All Torinos grew by about 5 in in length, requiring a stretched chassis and resulting in a longer 117 in wheelbase (station wagons used a 114 in wheelbase).
 Weight was up for most models by at least 100 lb.
 The wheel track was widened to 60.5 in in front and 60 in in the rear to help the Torino improve its road holding abilities.
-The extra width between the spring towers increased the engine compartment size allowing the larger 385 Series V8's to fit.
+The extra width between the spring towers increased the engine compartment size allowing the larger 385 Series V8s to fit.
 However, the suspension remained unchanged from the 1969 models.
 Optional suspension packages included the competition suspension and heavy-duty suspension options.
 The competition suspension consisted of extra-heavy-duty front and rear springs (500 lb per inch front, and 210 lb per inch rear), Gabriel shocks (staggered rear shocks on 4-speed cars), and a large 0.95" front sway bar (0.75" standard on other suspensions).
 In a 1970 Motor Trend test of a Torino Cobra, Motor Trend described the competition suspension as "completely different: The car goes through tight turns in a confidence-inspiring controlled slide.
 It's all very smooth and unusual."